Montreal Hip-Hop Artist Lucas Charlie Rose Faces Potential Deportation

 Rose’s manager, Mikki Bradshaw, started a petition to urge the Canadian government to allow him to stay.

-The petition reached the 1,000 signatures mark Saturday night, but they are still looking for more.
+The petition reached just over 15,000 signatures mark this Thursday, but they are still looking for more.

 “Canada is the place where I realized I was trans, where I truly fell in love with my identity as a Black person and where I just learned how to finally love myself,” Rose wrote in a Facebook post asking for signatures.